The Smooth Entropy Formalism for von Neumann Algebras

-For motivations of the following description we refer to Section~\ref{pre1} and references therein.
-We associate with every physical system a von Neumann algebra $\M\subset\cB(\H)$, which is generated by the possible observables on this system.
-An observable is given by a positive operator valued measure (POVM), which consists of a measurable space $(X,\Sigma)$ with $\sigma$-algebra $\Sigma$ defining the values of the possible measurement outcomes together with an additive function $E: \Sigma \rightarrow \M_+$ such that $E(X)=\idty$.
-Henceforth, we consider only observables with a finite number of measurement outcomes $X=\{1,2,...,n\}$, which are then described by operators $0\leq E_x \leq \idty$ in $\M$ with the property $\sum_{x}E_x=\idty$.
+\textbf{Systems.} We associate to every physical system a von Neumann algebra, which is generated by the physical observables.
+According to Davies~\cite{Davies}, we use the most general notion of an observable and define it as a positive operator valued measure (POVM), which consists of a measurable space $(X,\Sigma)$ with $\sigma$-algebra $\Sigma$ defining the values of the possible measurement outcomes together with a $\sigma$-additive function $E: \Sigma \rightarrow \M_+$ such that $E(X)=\idty$.
+Henceforth, we consider only observables with a discrete outcome range $X$ described by a collection of positive operators $ \{E_x\}_{x\in X}$ in $\M$ satisfying $\sum_{x}E_x=\idty$.
 A measurement is called projective or of von Neumann type if the operators $E_x$ are projections.
-A state of the physical system is described by a functional $\omega\in\cS(\M)$.
-Given that we perform a measurement described by $\{E_x\}$ on a system in the state $\omega$, the probability to measure the outcome $x$ is $\omega(E_x)$.\\
+The state of a physical system is represented by a functional $\omega\in\cS(\cM)$.
+The probability distribution generated by a measurement described by the observable $\{E_x\}_x$ is computed via $p_x=\omega(E_x)$.\\